Azucena Maizani: Tour through Spain and Portugal

-Maizani had gone on many tours in Argentina and in 1931 in society with the violinist Roberto Zerrillo (su pareja sentimental) formó la "Compañía Argentina de Arte Menor" that, with the artistic direction of Mario J. Bellini, traveled to Spain and debuted on September 11 at the Alcázar de Madrid Theater.
-The company gave performances in Alicante, Barcelona, Bilbao, Burgos, Santiago de Compostela, Teruel, Valladolid, Santander, San Sebastián, Huesca, Gijón, Zamora, Valencia, Palma de Mallorca y Zaragoza.
-On April 14, 1932 a tour began through Portugal that began in the María Victoria de Lisboa Theater and continued in Oporto, Braga y Coímbra.
+Maizani had gone on many tours in Argentina and in 1931 in society with the violinist Roberto Zerrillo (her partner), she formed the "Compañía Argentina de Arte Menor" that included Anita Bobasso, with the artistic direction of Mario J. Bellini, traveled to Spain and debuted on September 11 at the Alcázar de Madrid Theater.
+The company gave performances in Alicante, Barcelona, Bilbao, Burgos, Santiago de Compostela, Teruel, Valladolid, Santander, San Sebastián, Huesca, Gijón, Zamora, Valencia, Palma de Mallorca and Zaragoza.
+On 14 April 1932, a tour began through Portugal that began in the María Victoria de Lisbon Theater and continued in Porto, Braga and Coímbra.
 They also performed in Biarritz (Francia), always with renewed success, and returned to Buenos Aires that same year.

 Return to Buenos Aires

 Upon returning to her country, Maizani found that in her two-year absence, new female singers had emerged and, in many cases, were launched by frequent contests that were often organized by radio stations.
 They included: Libertad Lamarque, Ada Falcón, Adhelma Falcón, Tania, Mercedes Simone y Dorita Davis.
 She quickly recovered her popularity and acted in Tango (1933), the first Argentinian full-length film with sound.
 Maizani did not sing directly but her voice was heard singing La canción de Buenos Aires while the credits played along with an image of her face.
 Later on, she has a scene in which she sang Milonga sentimental while dressed in a man's suit.